-6. Fair value of financial instruments
+7. Fair value of financial instruments

-The Group's derivative financial instruments consist of forward foreign currency contracts which are primarily designated as cash flow hedges.
+The Group's derivative financial instruments consist of forward foreign currency contracts which are primarily designated as cash flow hedges and the conversion liability component of the Convertible Bonds due 2023.

 The Group generally does not hedge foreign currency transactions.
 Where there is a material contract with a foreign currency exposure, a specific hedge to match the specific risk will be evaluated.
 At present the Group only hedges certain foreign currency milestone payments to Airbus for the construction of the I-6 satellites.